pdf-raku/PDF-AST-Render-raku/README.md

 Description
 -----------

-A PDF::API6 based renderer for an intermediate tagged PDF representation, typically produced from Pod, Markdown, or as application output.
+A simple PDF::API6 based renderer for an intermediate tagged PDF representation, typically produced from Pod, Markdown, or as application output.

 Synopsis